Use these seven methods to avoid reflection in glass photography.

 That will eliminate the chances of your reflection on the object.

-But you need to bear in mind that this type of focal lens will see less space behind the object, so use a smaller background in size.
+But you need to bear in mind that this type of focal lens will see less space behind the object, so use a smaller background size.

 The polarized filter allows light to come from a single direction.
 In comparison, blocks the light coming from other directions.